Amazon Echo Sub release date, price, news and features

 Amazon Echo Sub price

-The Amazon Echo Sub calls for $129 in the US and £119 in the UK.
-It's unknown exactly how much this speaker will cost in Australia, but currency conversion puts it at AU$277.
+The Amazon Echo Sub calls for $129 in the US and £119 in the UK, while it carries a price tag of $199 in Australia.

 This is a surprisingly steep price for a device that simply amplifies the audio power of existing Echo speakers.
 We'll have to see by just how much this product boosts audio in a full review.